For an updated list of publications also see: Google Scholar

 2020

-• Cecchinato, M. E., Gould, S., & Pitts, H. (forthcoming).
+• Cecchinato, M. E., Gould, S., & Pitts, H. (2020).
 Self-tracking and sousveillance at work: Human-Computer Interaction and social science.
 In Phoebe Moore and Jamie Woodcock (Eds.)
 “Augmented Exploitation: Artificial Intelligence, Automation, and Work”.
 Pluto Press.

 • Cecchinato, M. E., & Cox, A. L. (2020).
 Work-home boundaries and communication technologies.
 In Simeon Yates and Ronald E. Rice (Eds.)
 Oxford Handbook of Digital Technology and Society.
 Oxford University Press.